rorymadden/neoprene/README.md

 ***Note***
-Specifying unique indexes in Schemas does not work until CONSTRAINTS get added to neo4j
+Specifying unique indexes in Schemas does not work until CONSTRAINTS get added to neo4j There is also an issue with indexing boolean values.
+Don't try it.
+Recommendation is to store the values as strings.

 ```js
 var TestNodeSchema = new Schema({